notaryproject/notaryproject.dev/content/en/blog/2023/notary-completes-fuzzing-security-audit.md

 ---
 title: The Notary Project completes fuzzing security audit
-author:  "Adam Korczynski, Feynman Zhou"
+author:  "Adam Korczynski, David Korczynski, and Feynman Zhou"
 date: 2023-03-17
 draft: false
 ---

 > Reviewed by Pritesh Bandi, Samir Kakkar, Shiwei Zhang, Toddy Mladenov, Vani Rao, Yi Zha

-The Notary Project is happy to announce the completion of the fuzzing audit of Notation libraries.
+The Notary Project is happy to announce the completion of its fuzzing security audit.
 The audit was carried out by Ada Logics and is part of [an initiative by the CNCF](https://www.cncf.io/blog/2022/06/28/improving-security-by-fuzzing-the-cncf-landscape/) to bring fuzzing to the CNCF landscape.
 The audit spanned several months in late 2022 and early 2023 and resulted in 20 fuzzers written for 3 Notary sub-projects and 2 issues found, one of which was security-critical.

 The full report from the audit is available [here](https://github.com/notaryproject/notaryproject/tree/main/security/reports/fuzzing/ADA-fuzzing-audit-22-23.pdf).